 Whether you’re moving to Germany from Europe or farther afield, there are plenty of options to ensure your belongings arrive safely and on time.
 There are, however, many factors to consider before choosing an international moving option to make sure you keep costs down, minimise damage and breakages and receive your belongings in a respectable time period.

 How can you decide which international moving option is best for the items you need to relocate to Germany?
-This guide explains the pros, cons, timeframes for delivery and relative prices so you can choose the best international removal option for your situation and belongings:
+This guide explains the process so you can choose the best removal option for your situation:

 - International removals